DaveGravel/DGPromptGenLlama/README.md

+# INFORMATION
+I will soon upload a YouTube video to demonstrate how it works and how I use my Llama prompt, sampler, refiner, and upscaler.

 # DGPromptGenLlama
 Hello, I’m Dave Gravel.
 By trade, I’m a C++ programmer specializing in 3D and Physics, along with anything related to this field.
 I have a basic understanding of almost all programming languages, but the two I’ve used the most and in which I excel are Pascal and C++.
 I’m familiar with the logic of most other languages, though I haven’t worked with them extensively.
 As a result, my code may include some repetitive logic and certain methods that could be better implemented, but overall, everything should still work pretty well, hehe.